RocketMan/solaris-ports/components/desktop/webkitgtk4/README.md

 ## Requirements

-To build WebKitGTK+, you will need [GStreamer 1.14.4](../gstreamer/), available in this repo.
-Specifically, version 1.14.4 of `gstreamer`, `gst-plugins-base`, and `gst-plugins-good` are required.
+To build WebKitGTK+, you will need [GStreamer 1.14.4](../gstreamer/) or later, available in this repo.
+Specifically, the packages `gstreamer`, `gst-plugins-base`, and `gst-plugins-good` are required.
 (It is no longer necessary to have `gst-plugins-bad` for GL support in WebKit.)

 By default, this package depends on the icu from the userland gate.
 If you are running under 11.3 and have dependencies on the existing